-There are plenty of natural solutions to help you find relief after menopause.
+There are plenty of natural solutions to help you find postmenopause treatments.
 You don’t have to live with these symptoms forever!
 Let’s take a look at nine common complaints that women have after menopause and I’ll offer some natural steps to take to help you balance your hormones and find the respite you desire.

 Is it hot in here?
 Dealing with hot flashes when menopause has come and gone